top of page

 lightning-2747390_960_720_edited.png

-John is instructed from God the Father to "Seal up those things which the seven thunders uttered, and write them not".
+John is instructed, from God the Father, to "Seal up those things which the seven thunders uttered, and write them not".
 Back in Revelation 5:1, we studied about the book that was sealed and how the Lord Jesus was the only one worthy to open the seals.
-God had this book sealed because the time to unseal it was not yet.
-The prophet, Daniel, was also given an insight to the End Times.
+God had that book sealed because the time to unseal it was not yet.
 In Daniel 12:4, God told Daniel: "But thou, O Daniel, shut up the words, and seal the book, even to the time of the end..."
-Also in Daniel 12:9, God said: "...
+And in Daniel 12:9, God said: "...
 Go thy way, Daniel: for the words are closed up and sealed till the time of the end."

 VERSE 5: (Chapter 10)